Madurai, Tamil Nadu, India

 Madurai is one of the oldest cities in India, with a temple on almost every street which makes walking around an experience in itself.
 Some of the local attractions include the Meenakshi Sundareswar Temple, the Thirumalai Nayakar Mahal Palace, the Kazimar Big Mosque, the Gandhi Museum, Goripalayam Dargah, Theppakulam and Koodal Azhagar Koil.

 Rooms at the Heritage Madurai have wooden floors, wooden furniture, white linens and Indian rugs with gorgeous views of the surrounding landscape and forest.
-All rooms have air-conditioning, en-suite bathrooms and modern amenities to include coffeemaker, internet, minibar, cable TV and in room safe.
-The villas each have a private open air plunge pool and sun deck.
+All rooms have air-conditioning, en-suite bathrooms and all the modern amenities you'd expect.
+Opt for a Luxury Villa with private open-air plunge pool and sun deck.

 Facilities at the Heritage Madurai include a swimming pool that replicates the Temple Tank of Thirumalai Temple, an indoor golf simulator, a Heritage Spa offering Ayurveda and Swedish massages.
 There is also a library, souvenir shop, coffee shop, and Cultural Village including an arts and crafts center.
 The Banyan Restaurant serves both contemporary Indian and International cuisine, while the 'Swig & Tee' bar evokes colonial club culture.